slick/slick/slick/src/sphinx/upgrade.rst

 Counting Option columns
 -----------------------

-Counting any multi-column collection with `.length` now ignores nullability of the columns.
+Counting collection-valued queries with ``.length`` now ignores nullability of the columns, i.e. it is equivalent to ``COUNT(*)`` in SQL, no matter what is being counted.
 The previous approach of picking a random column led to inconsistent results.
 This is particularly relevant when you try to count one side of an outer join.
-Up to Slick 3.0 the goal (although not achieved in all cases due to a design problem) was not to include non-matching rows in the total (equivalent to counting the discriminator column only).
-This does not make sense anymore for the new outer join operators (introduced in 3.0) with correct `Option` types.
+Up to Slick 3.0 the goal (although not achieved in all cases due to a design problem) was not to include non-matching rows in the total (equivalent to counting only the discriminator column).
+This does not make sense anymore for the new outer join operators (introduced in 3.0) with correct ``Option`` types.
 The new semantics are identical to those of Scala collections.

-Semantics for counts of single columns remain unchanged.
+There is a new operator ``.countDefined`` for counting only the defined / matching (i.e. non-NULL in SQL) rows.
+To avoid any ambiguities in the definition, it is only available for collection-valued queries of a single column with an ``Option`` type.

 Default String type on MySQL
 ----------------------------